 During the 19th and early 20th century, immigrants from all across Europe began coming to Wisconsin.
 Some had heard of economic opportunity from industries like mining, logging, or farming.
 Some were being treated unfairly in their home countries because of their race or religion.
 Some were simply joining their family.
-Back then, if you were traveling across the ocean, there was only one option: going by boat.
+Back then, if you were traveling from Europe to America, there was only one option: going by boat.

 Immigrants coming to America by boat were extremely limited in the items that they could bring.
 A trunk that a whole family might use to carry their belongings would usually be no bigger than three feet long and one foot wide.
-Since these immigrants most likely would never be returning to their home country, they would have to think very carefully about which items they could bring with them—and which they could not.
+Since these immigrants most likely would never be returning to their home country, they would have to think very carefully about which items they could bring with them—and which they had to leave behind.

 While immigrants back then might not have been able to bring very many physical objects to Wisconsin, they brought more than just things.
 They brought their culture, their religion, and their traditions.
-Many things that we consider traditionally Wisconsin now, like pasties or brats, were actually made by immigrants remembering things from their home countries!
+Many things that we consider traditionally Wisconsin today, like pasties or brats, were actually made by immigrants reminiscing about food from their home countries!
 Think of your ancestors.
 Were they ever immigrants?
 What might they have brought with them?
 If you were moving to another country, what would you most want to recreate from the place you had left?

 This story is part of the Wisconsin Historical Museum Mini Tour

 Object History courtesy of the Wisconsin Historical Society